-Strictly Dishonorable (1950) – Supposedly Judy and Ezio Pinza were “discussed” for this film, released in 1951 with Janet Leigh and Pinza.
+Strictly Dishonorable (1950) – Supposedly Judy and Ezio Pinza were “discussed” for this film, released in 1951 starring Janet Leigh and Pinza.

 Give A Girl A Break (circa 1950) – Originally slated for Judy and Gene Kelly, the completed 1953 film starred Debbie Reynolds, Bob Fosse, Marge & Gower Champion, and Kurt Kaznar.

 Cause For Alarm (1951) – This project really was a cause for alarm.
 The producer, Tom Lewis, wanted Judy for the lead.
-Loretta Young was Lewis’ wife and wanted the role.
+Loretta Young was Lewis’s wife and wanted the role.
 A lot.
-It’s Hollywood legend that she had a lawyer threaten to sue Lewis on the grounds of discrimination because he wouldn’t give the role to her.
+It’s a Hollywood legend that she had a lawyer threaten to sue Lewis on the grounds of discrimination because he wouldn’t give the role to her.
 She got the role.
-The film is forgotten today.
+Young went to all that trouble yet the film is mostly forgotten today.

-As noted above, any filmmaker or studio preparing a musical film invariably wanted Judy as a star or guest star.
-Even in the years when Judy’s reputation for unreliability was at its highest, filmmakers still (if only wistfully) considered her for various projects.
-After she left MGM and found triumph on the stage and her Oscar-nominated 1954 film comeback in A Star Is Born, producers and directors of dramas increasingly wanted Judy for her acting abilities.
-Her subsequent Oscar-nominated supporting role in Judgment At Nuremberg and triumph at New York’s Carnegie Hall, both in 1961, made Judy Garland a hot property, again!
+As noted above, any filmmaker or studio preparing a musical film usually wanted Judy as a star or guest star.
+Even in the years when Judy’s reputation for unreliability was at its worst, filmmakers still (if only wistfully) considered her for various projects.
+After she left MGM and found triumph on the stage and with her Oscar-nominated 1954 film comeback in A Star Is Born, producers and directors of dramas increasingly wanted Judy for her acting abilities, and not just her singing.
+Her subsequent Oscar-nominated supporting role in Judgment At Nuremberg and triumph at New York’s Carnegie Hall, both in 1961, made Judy Garland a hot property, again.

-As with many of the other titles listed above, some are merely rumor or conjecture – or a result of creative PR people attempting to get print space for various projects.
+As with many of the other titles listed here, some are merely rumors or conjecture – or a result of creative PR people attempting to get print space for various projects.

 Photo: Snapshot of Judy in 1952.